Make sense of the impact of coronavirus with this COVID-19 guide.

 If you need immediate financial assistance because your work has dried up, there is some support.
 There is an unprecedented demand for Universal Credit right now – but you need to get into the system as soon as possible if you want to be able to get financial support as quickly as you can.

 For the self-employed who are sick, Employment and Support Allowance (£94.25 a week) is available through Universal Credit.
-If you simply have no work – but are continuing to look for work – Universal Credit covers Jobseeker’s Allowance (also £94.25 a week).
+If you simply have no work – but are continuing to look for work – Universal Credit covers Jobseeker’s Allowance.
 You can also apply for extra costs to cover housing expenses.

 Additional help from your local authority

 Self-employed contractors and freelancers may also be eligible for council tax reductions – but will need to qualify for Universal Credit first.
-If you’re in temporary dire straits, local authorities will also have hardship funds to distribute – but it’s not yet clear who for, how much it’d cover, or how to access the grants.
+If you’re in temporary dire straits, local authorities will also have hardship funds to distribute.
+Each council is distributing grants based on their individual criteria, so it’s worth contacting your local authority to find out where and how to apply.

 It’s not a long-term solution